-Trump, McConnell set for power lunch
+Trump claims he and McConnell are 'closer than ever before'

 - After the Senate failed to pass health care, Trump criticized Mitch McConnell

-(CNN)Senate Majority Leader Mitch McConnell is scheduled to have lunch Monday afternoon with President Donald Trump after a tumultuous several months in which Trump has attacked the Senate's Republican leader by name and the President's former adviser Steven Bannon has threatened all-out war on rank-and-file Republicans up for re-election.
+Just before sitting down to lunch with McConnell earlier Monday, Trump said he understands the frustration behind Bannon's mission.

+"We are not getting the job done," Trump said after a reporter asked him about comments Bannon made at the Value Voters Summit in Washington on Saturday.
+"And I am not going to blame myself, they are not getting the job done.
+We had health care approved, and then you had the surprise vote by John McCain.
+We have had other things happen and they are not getting the job done and I can understand where Steve Bannon is coming from."

-The meeting comes as pressure on the Senate intensifies to pass tax cuts and give Trump at least one major legislative victory before the end of the year.
+The Trump-McConnell meeting comes as pressure on the Senate intensifies to pass tax cuts and give Trump at least one major legislative victory before the end of the year.
 The Senate will move this week to pass a budget, the first step in its effort to overhaul the tax code.

-Trump and McConnell's lunch Monday follows a weekend speech by Bannon, the former White House chief strategist.
-During an appearance at the Value Voters conference in Washington on Saturday, Bannon further declared war on the GOP establishment and called out McConnell by name.
+On Saturday, Bannon further grilled the GOP establishment and called out McConnell by name.

 "It's not my war, this is our war and y'all didn't start it, the establishment started it," Bannon said.